rzbhatti/arduino_tutorials/oled-display-sh1106/README.md

 ```c++
 U8GLIB_SH1106_128X64 u8g(U8G_I2C_OPT_NONE);	// I2C / TWI
 ```
-Comiple, load and run the program to UNO
+Compile, load and run the program to UNO

 You may try other examples like `U8g Logo` etc